mhuang001/fdi-dev/README.rst

-FDI helps data producers and processors to build connections among datasets of different types and origins, to assemble and integrate isolated data into self-describing, modular, hierarchical, referenceable ``Products``.
-Component datasets of a Product keep their own characteristicss and are easily accessible.
+FDI helps data producers and processors to build connections into isolated heterogeneous datasets. to assemble, organize, and integrate data into self-describing, modular, hierarchical, persistent, referenceable ``Products``, whose component datasets keep their own characteristicss and are easily accessible.

 FDI provides scripting-friendly  APIs  and tools to define custom Products and generating Python class files.
-The integrated Product takes care of inter-platform compatibility, serialisation to simple exchange format, persistence to disk or server, and data object referencing that enables context-building and lazy-loading.
+An integrated Product takes care of inter-platform compatibility, string representation, serialisation to simple exchange format, persistence to disk or server, and carrying references of other Products, enabling context-building and lazy-loading.

 FDI's base data model is defined in package ``dataset``.
 Persistent data access, referencing, and Universal Resource Names are defined in package ``pal``.
-A reference REST API server designed to communicate with a data processing server/docker using the data model, and a reference data store (``pool``) server is in package ``pns``.
+A reference RESTful API server designed to communicate with a data processing server/docker using the data model, and a reference data store (``pool``) server is in package ``pns``.

 Install/Uninstall